 Introducing the programme

-The Homelessness Research Programme (HRP) is based in the NIHR Policy Research Unit Health and Social Care Workforce (HSCWRU) at King’s College London and brings together leading researchers in the field of homelessness health and social care.
+The Homelessness Research Programme (HRP) is based in the NIHR Policy Research Unit in Health and Social Care Workforce (HSCWRU) at King’s College London and brings together leading researchers in the field of homelessness health and social care.

 Recently completed (with a final report forthcoming) is a study of adult safeguarding responses to self-neglect among people experiencing homelessness and the role of adult safeguarding.
 Two short follow-on projects started in late 2022: one on the specialist social work role, and one on approaches to mental capacity with this population (itself a precursor to a two-and-a-half year study on mental capacity assessment in this field which started in October 2023).
 In 2023, we are also asking how multiple exclusion homelessness is addressed in social work education in England.
 An allied 2022 peer-led project engaged people with experience of homelessness in the production of a short film and accompanying report.
 Earlier (2019) we led on an examination of Safeguarding Adults Reviews where homelessness was a factor.